-There is currently a critical need to provide foster care in Tasmania.
+There is currently a critical need for foster carers and kinship carers in Hobart, Launceston, Burnie, and across Tasmania.

-With almost 50,000 children across Australia who need care each year, fostering a child is primarily about offering a safe, supportive and nurturing home environment.
+With almost 50,000 children across Australia who need care each year, caring for a child or young person is primarily about offering a safe, supportive and nurturing home environment.

 If you want to be a foster carer in Tasmania, there are some boxes you need to tick.